labe/sinatra_user_accounts/creating_accounts.md

 * display a "Logout" link
 * display that they are "Signed in as [username]" (and the username links to their profile page)

-Otherwise, just display a link to the login page (and to the "create an account" page, if you've chosen to separate them).
+Otherwise, just display a link to the login page (and to the "create an account" page, if you've chosen to keep those separate).

 ### Make the views